MatthewLally/GraphTheory/README.md

 Neo4j and and Cypher is essentially the equvililant to MySQL and SQL.
 The main difference being that MySQL is a relational database management system and SQL (Structured Query Language) is MySQL's supporting language.

+In Neo4j the user adds nodes to essentially hold their data.
+A node is  fundamental unit of which graphs are formed.
+In Neo4j relationships between nodes are added.
+A relationship in neo4j is directional meaning that they have a connection.
+This would be used in my project to show the relationship between a lecturer and the class he teaches or between a module and what year it is taught in.
+An example of of this from the neo4j website using their movies query is the following:
+> MATCH (wallstreet { title: 'Wall Street' })<-[r:ACTED_IN]-(actor)
+RETURN r.role
+This will return the actors who appeared in the movie Wall Street.

 ## **_Creating the database_**
 Before creating the database , I had to sit down and think what information would be needed in the database.
 I would need information on the student groups, the lecturers, classrooms and the hours when the lectures would run.
 I also had to consider that a student group could not be in the two different rooms at the same time and that a lecturer could not be in two different rooms at the same time.
 For the purposes of my project I looked at the first three years of the Software Development course in GMIT.
 I first created nodes for the days of the week, I did this by adding the following command
 > CREATE (: Day { day:'Monday'});